 Your Name: Date:

 Date of Alleged Incident(s):

-Name of Person(s) you have a complaint ag gainst:
+inst:

 List any witnesses that were present:

 Where did the incident(s) occur?

-as much factual detail as possible (i.e. speci or conduct that are the basis of your complaint by providing ific statements; what, if any, physical contact was involved; void the situation, etc.) (Attach additional pages, if needed):
+as much factual detail as possible (i.e. specif r conduct that are the basis of your complaint by providing fic statements; what, if any, physical contact was involved; o avoid the situation, etc.) (Attach additional pages, if

 in pursuing its investigation.
-I hereby certif close the information I have provided as it finds necessary fy that the information I have provided in this complaint is

-my knowledge and belief.
+I hereby certify true and correct and complete to the best of n lose the information I have provided as it finds necessary that the information I have provided in this complaint is my knowledge and belief.
 I further understand providing in disciplinary action up to and including termination.

 Signature of Complainant Date:

 Print Name

 To be completed by Charter School:

 Received by: Date: